bright/new-www/content/blog/first-ios-ci-in-azure-devops.md

 ```

 I will be sharing details on that as well as how to create CD pipeline in future article so stay tuned and experiment in the meantime.

+## Final thoughts

+In the early days of my career I was having visceral thoughts about different infrastructure providers.
+Back in the day GitLab CI was my favorite and none other could come close.
+With time, experience and evolution of tools it faded away.
+I still had inner thoughts that Azure Devops may be rubbish yet I knew it is the best choice to stick with common approach in a bigger organization for which I prepared this setup.

+This does not necessarily mean that one should always use tools that particular organization use - it is always context dependent.
+In a small stable team it will be much more important for the team members to be familiar with tools they use.
+If developer experience is at proper level then satisfaction of work will be respectively higher as well.

+So yes - I liked it - it works just like any other CI/CD infrastructure.
+And it is deeply and neatly integrated in whole infrastructure we use for that project and it was incredibly simple to set up.
+Also I liked templating a lot, but more on that later...